peace lilies & fig

 8 bench design

 We crafted the sinuous, powder-coated bench by utilising 10mm-high steel, and while distributing its weight equally onto slim uprights, the structure forms a solid seat, yet appears distinctly lightweight.
 An LED light emits a mellow afterglow in the cavity below the seating, with ample ergonomic legroom.
 Curving around a mature Palm tree's tall torso, the bench infuses a sense of continuity between the garden's previous setting and its new design.
 This asymmetrical composition traverses the layout's quartet of surface materials, highlighting a diverse spectrum of textures within a minimalist detail design.

 9 synthetic grass

 While we frequently utilise synthetic grass as a functional surface in many roof terrace schemes and outdoor play areas, here in Highbury, this material forms a purely decorative layer.
 Without conventional planting borders, amid a minimalist flora palette, the artificial grass provides vivid verdancy, fusing tree canopies with the garden's floor.
-Viewed from an aerial perspective throughout the entire residence, this green band, shaped as a tapering trapezium, supports a readily maintenance-free garden as an all-year-round grassy illusion.
+Viewed from an aerial perspective throughout the entire residence, this green band, shaped as a tapering trapezium, supports a readily low maintenance garden design as an all-year-round grassy illusion.

 10 north london

 neck of the woods

 North London is our home, where we enjoy the sprawling topography of a Hampstead rooftop landscape, Highgate's expansive panoramas and the hustle and bustle of Islington, Highbury and Camden Town.
 Following the culmination of this project, we continued to reinvent the neighbouring family garden, creating a play area for the kids.
 For our Italian clients, London is home most of the year, except during summer, when the Tuscan hills provide a perennial port of call!
-This small town garden, however petite, remains a constant and soothing sanctuary for ten months of the year, when North London presents the backdrop for a dynamic and highly bespoke outdoor space.
+This small town garden, however petite, remains a constant and soothing sanctuary for ten months of the year, when North London presents the backdrop for a dynamic and highly bespoke garden design.